 - Today’s Music (including Salsa and Bhangra)

-In Years 10 and 11 students follow the Edexcel 1MU0 Music GCSE specification.
-The course consists of the three main areas of Performing, Composing, and Appraising Music, and all are influenced by four Areas of Study.
+At Key Stage 4 pupils consolidate, develop and apply higher-level performing, composing, and listening and appraising skills through the study of set works and related wider listening.
+In Years 10 and 11 a typical cohort of approximately fifteen pupils per year group follows the Edexcel 1MU0 Music GCSE specification.
+The course consists of the three main areas of Performing, Composing, and Appraising Music, and all are influenced by four Areas of Study:

 Component 1: Performing (30%)